cksystemsgroup/unicorn/book/src/concept_1.md

 After the exit ecall we have to decide, how the query to the SMT solver will look like.
 In this case an `exit_code > 0` is interesting for us, because that is an error condition for a program.
 The `exit_code` at this point should be in register a0.
-Now that the constrain is defined and we now formula (x2), the SMT formula can be written down as following:
+Now that the constraint is defined and we know formula x2 represents `exit_code`, the SMT formula can be written down as following:
 `x1 = x0 + 5 and x2 = 10 - x1 and x2 > 0`

-We can now write SMT-lib down for this formula which would look like this:
+We can now write SMT-lib code for this formula, which would look like this:

 ```
 (set-option :produce-models true)